-Unlike other cyber attack methods, ransomware gives hackers an opportunity to make an immediate return on their activities by holding companies’ data and computing technologies hostage.
-Although there are a wide array of ransomware recovery services available on the open market, many organizations choose to pay the ransom to avoid large-scale data loss and production delays.
-The lack of preparation and paying the criminals only encourages hackers to continue launching these sorts of attacks and may lead to repeat security incidents down the line.
+Unlike other cyber attack methods, ransomware allows hackers an immediate return on their activities by holding companies’ data and computing technologies hostage.
+Although there is a wide array of ransomware recovery services available on the open market, many organizations choose to pay the ransom to avoid large-scale data loss and production delays.
+The lack of preparation and paying the criminals only encourages hackers to continue launching these sorts of attacks and may repeat security incidents down the line.

 How Does Ransomware Work?

-Ransomware is a form of malware that encrypts files and operating systems to prevent users from accessing key data stores, rendering their computer completely inoperable.
-Once installed, most ransomware strains display a warning screen that provides detailed payment instructions that, if followed, will allow users to restore their access.
-After the ransom has been paid, hackers typically send the victim a set of decryption keys that will unlock their files and remove the malware from their IT system.
+Ransomware is a form of malware that encrypts files and operating systems to prevent users from accessing key data stores, making their computer completely inoperable.
+Once ransomware is installed, most display a warning screen that provides detailed payment instructions that, if followed, will restore access to the ransomware encrypted files.
+After paying the ransom, hackers typically send the victim a set of decryption keys that will decrypt files, regain access to computers, and remove the malware from their IT system.

-In most cases, ransomware spreads through spam and phishing emails, malicious attachments, or compromised websites, though every strain has its own unique attack vector.
+In most cases, ransomware spreads through spam and phishing emails, malicious attachments, or compromised websites, though every strain has its unique attack vector.
 Other forms of ransomware attacks target vulnerabilities in Microsoft’s Server Message Block and Remote Desktop Protocol, bypassing many of the endpoint security protocols companies deploy.
 However, considering 92% of malware is delivered by email, per Verizon’s 2018 Data Breach Investigations Report, organizations should prioritize cybersecurity training to ensure their employees understand the risks.

 5 Steps for Recovering Your Data Without Paying a Ransom